Regulatory Compliance

 • Amend the STURDY Act to require CPSC to adopt the revised voluntary standard, as long as it was found to meet the requirements in the legislation.

 AHFA’s advocacy on this issue has been focused on leveling the playing field so that all manufacturers are held to the same standard of safety, while also ensuring that compliant products remain accessible to all consumers.
+As the new federal standard is implemented, the Alliance will continue educating its members to facilitate compliance and will launch new efforts to further consumer understanding of furniture safety issues.

 Additional furniture stability resources are provided below.